DEFRA/epr-backend/docs/architecture/decisions/0021-concurrent-summary-log-submission.md

   - Trade-off: simpler repository, clearer separation of concerns
 - **Manual recovery required**: Stuck submissions require manual intervention
   - Trade-off: Simpler initial implementation, addresses real failures rather than transient issues
+- **Partial failure scenarios**: If submission fails partway through, waste records may be partially updated
+  - Some waste records will have the new version appended, others won't
+  - Re-submitting is safe (idempotent) - missing records get updated, existing ones are skipped
+  - A successful re-upload and re-submit will bring all waste records to the correct state
+  - Downstream operations must handle `submission_failed` state (e.g. can't issue PRN until fixed)
+  - Infrastructure failures where we don't know submission failed leave the summary log stuck in `submitting` state

 ### Implementation Notes